14 Handy Image Compression Tools For Your Site

 Hold tight, though, because there is a solution.
 Image compression is an absolute must to make sure your website load quickly – leading to happier website visitors and, ergo, more customers!
 Let’s get compressing!

 Why Should You Auto-Compress Images?

-Studies have shown that you have three seconds to impress people who land on your website – after that, about 40% will click away and try somewhere else.
+Studies have shown that you have three seconds to impress people who land on your website – after that, about 53% of mobile visitors will click away and try somewhere else.

 If you want to look at that in conversion terms, it means that even a measly one second delay in page response can lead to 7% less conversions.
 If you run an eCommerce site that’s making $100,000 per year, this one second delay could potentially cost you $7,000 in lost sales every single year.
 Now imagine a two second delay!

 Yes, consumers have increasingly high expectations of page performance – but they’re not the only ones.
 Google has indicated that page speed is one of the many important factors that determine where your site ranks in search engine results.

 Having compressed images won’t guarantee an increase in ranking, but it improves user experience and speeds up your site which, ultimately, increases your favorability in the eyes of Google – it’s a win-win situation.

 QUICK TIP: Use the Google PageSpeed Insights tool to copy and paste your URL in and see what Google says about your web page's load time.